 Are there certain types of family law cases or clients you don’t handle?

 We don’t represent (a) child abusers (b) spousal abusers (c) those who have willfully failed to pay child or spousal support and now want to unjustifiably negotiate arrears that are clearly owed and (d) men or women who intend to use the family law process for unlawful or improper reasons such as using children as leverage on financial issues, hiding assets or those who make false allegations of abuse, etc.

-We don’t handle adoptions, guardianships or dependency matters.
+We also do not handle collection of support cases, adoptions, guardianships or dependency matters.

 What if I am transitioning from a previous lawyer to you?

 It’s not unusual to have more than one lawyer throughout the life of a divorce or parentage case.
 If you have had one prior lawyer, that doesn’t keep us from taking on your case although we would want to know why you are changing lawyers because that is an important consideration.

 Our law firm however will not take over an active case if the prospective client has had two or more previous lawyers for that case or if the case has a prior history of litigation that makes it impractical for us to take it over.

 The best and fastest way to contact us is to call us during business hours, 8am to 5pm.
 Our direct numbers are (714) 937-1193 for the Santa Ana office, (949) 616-3772 for the Mission Viejo office, (949) 478-7107 for the Newport Beach office or toll-free at (877) 857-6500.

 Will I speak with an attorney about my case?